dmblack/dshield/README.md

 ### Usage

-After installation; the DShield Sensor is mostly self sufficient.
+After installation; the D-Shield Sensor is mostly self sufficient.
 You should not need to login (via port SSH: 12222) for anything other than general maintenance (System Updates, if not enabled).

-Within the hour, you should start seeing data fed via your [DShield Reports](https://dshield.org/myreports.html).
+Within the hour, you should start seeing data fed via your [D-Shield Reports](https://dshield.org/myreports.html).

 ## Deployment